What is Tanking?

 Also, they are not often designed to be maintainable in accordance with the recommendation put forward by the BS8102.

 Cavity Drain Waterproofing Systems – The Recommended Alternative

 The way that our system works is firstly to accept the following principles:

-• Even when a structure is well built, if it is below the ground you must expect that if water comes to bare against it, it will enter the fabric of the building at some time in its life.
+- Even when a structure is well built, if it is below the ground you must expect that if water comes to bear against it, it will enter the fabric of the building at some time in its life.

 Schedule Services Now & Get Free Estimate